JamesMitofsky/uvm-votes/blog/volunteer-organizing.md

 date: 2020-10-08T04:00:00.000Z
 title: 5 Rules to Organize Volunteers
 author: James Tedesco
+---

-article: "When you’re starting a volunteer group, playing a leadership role can be hard to finesse.
+When you’re starting a volunteer group, playing a leadership role can be hard to finesse.

 Nothing will replace a brazen willingness to investigate options yourself, but this guide should help frame your thinking.
 These rules are lessons learned through my organizing work with UVM Votes.